 What happens in other places affects New Zealand: culturally, politically and economically.

 A greater awareness of global affairs helps us make better choices for the future of our country.
+By looking overseas we can assess whether particular policies have proven beneficial or detrimental.
+That knowledge can be extremely helpful when determining whether policies should be introduced in New Zealand.
 It enables us to learn from the successes and failures of others.
 And it allows us to engage with our international peers on areas of mutual and strategic interest.

 The New Zealand Initiative research follows international affairs, assesses their significance for New Zealand, and comments on them to help define the nation’s place in the global space.